precice/config-check/docs/Rules.md

 ### Mapping is between the same participant

-Both meshes mentioned in the mapping get provided by the same participant.
+Both meshes mentioned in the mapping is provided by the same participant.

 - `severity`: `error`

-## (9) `TODO` Coupling scheme without mapping

-To ensure that exchanged data between one participant and its mesh to another participant and its mesh, a mapping has to be defined.

-- `severity`: `error`

-## (10) Data rules
+## (9) Data rules

 A data element in a preCICE needs to be mentioned at many locations to finally allow it to be utilized by one or more participants.